-Today there are 35 conflict zones the world where children are growing up under the shadow of war.
-In recent years, the nature of armed conflict has changed putting children at more risk than ever.
+Today, the world encompasses 35 conflict zones where children are growing up under the shadow of war.
+In recent years, the nature of armed conflict has changed, putting children more at risk than ever before.
 For the girl child, the threat is even greater.
 Girls are particularly vulnerable to abuse, exploitation, prostitution, and forced labor.

 Worldwide, children are increasingly being used as instruments of war.
 The Trafficking in Persons Report 2013, published by the U.S. Department of State, found a 30% increase in the number of countries recruiting and using child soldiers.

-In spite of these challenges and the bleak outlook for children in conflict zones, we must act today to restore the voices of children silenced by war.
-From community building to vocational training, these young victims of war need our help in building a brighter future.
+Because of these challenges and the bleak outlook for children in conflict zones, we must act today to restore the voices of children silenced by war.
+These young victims of war desperately need our help if they are to know a brighter future.